Mikheil17/A-Moment-in-Time/README.md

 Unity | C#

 ## Context
-Created as part of the VXR class as my first Unity learning project.
+Created as part of a VXR class as my first Unity learning project.